Arlottang/dataflow-operator/README.md

 # dataflow-operator

-- An operator demo which dataflow engine running in kubernetes
+- An operator demo of which dataflow engine running in kubernetes

 ---